Suites & Cottages at c/o The Maidstone Long Island

 Birgit Nilsson Suite

-Birgit Nilsson (1918 – 2005) was a celebrated Swedish dramatic soprano who specialized in operatic and symphonic works.
+Birgit Nilsson (1918 – 2005) was a celebrated Swedish dramatic soprano specialized in operatic and symphonic works.
 Her voice was noted for its overwhelming force, bountiful reserves of power and the gleaming brilliance and clarity in the upper register.
-Specifications King bed, full shower/tub…
+Room details King Size bed, full shower/tub…

 Thor Heyerdahl (1914 – 2002) was a Norwegian ethnographer and adventurer with a scientific background in zoology and geography.
 Heyerdahl became notable for his Kon-Tiki expedition, in which he sailed 4,300 miles (8,000 km) by raft from South America to the Tuamotu Islands.
-Specifications King bed,…
+Room details King Size…

 Arne Emil Jacobsen (1902 – 1971) was a Danish architect and designer, exemplar of the 'Danish Modern' style.
-In addition to his architectural work he created a number of highly original chairs and other furniture.
-He received several international distinctions and medals.
-In 1958 he designed tha SAS…
+In addition to his architectural work he created a number of highly original chairs such as Lily and Seven, as well as other furniture.
+He received several international distinctions and medals.…

 Edward Munch (1863 – 1944) was a Norwegian symbolist painter, printmaker and an important forerunner of expressionistic art.
-His best-known composition, The Scream, is part of a series The Frieze of Life, in which Munch explored the themes of life, love, fear, death, and melancholia.
-Specifications…
+His best-known composition, The Scream, is part of a series The Frieze of Life, in which Munch explored the themes of life; love, fear, death and melancholia.
+Room details King…

 Alvar Aalto (1898 – 1976) was a Finnish architect and designer, sometimes called the "Father of Modernism" in the Nordic countries.
 His work includes architecture, furniture, textiles and glassware.
 Aalto's early career runs in parallel with the rapid economic growth and industrialization of Finland…